dimitri-nicolo/calico/README.md

 k8s styled API server to interact with Calico resources.

-To deploy, bring up k8s >=1.6, preferably 1.7 since it comes with built-in aggregator.
+To deploy, bring up k8s version v1.8+, preferably v1.9.

-Also, 1.7 is when the apiregistration.k8s.io api version goes beta.

 ## Sample installation steps with kubeadm with Calico in ETCD mode